indentstudio/flutter_resource_generator/README.md

 The file is yaml format, every element is `glob` style.

 The name of the excluded file is under the `exclude` node, and the type is a string array.
 If no rule is included, it means no file is excluded.

 The `include` node is the name of the file that needs to be imported, and the type is a string array.
 If it does not contain any rules, all file are allowed.

 In terms of priority, exclude is higher than include, in other words:

 First import the file according to the include nodes, and then exclude the files.

+### replace rules

+The replace rule maps the keys as regex to string values.
+Use _ at the in the end of the key to enable casing after the value.

 #### Example